kleinesfilmroellchen/MusikWecker/Documentation/development.md

 ## TODOs because I forget

-Some of the things I still need to implement
+Some of the things I still need to implement.
+In rough order of priority

+### Must

+- Bugs/QOL
+	- File list doesn't reload everywhere when files are moved and deleted
+	- Diagnostics page is broken
+	- Move clock design page to new settings section (see below)
 - The entire alarm system
 	- Creating and deleting alarms
 	- Alarm saving and restoring (EEPROM is fixed size; how to implement dynamic alarm clock count?)